hmgene/fossil-c/doc/presentation-10232023.md

 post-mortem DNA damage.
 Given the extreme age of the most ancient samples (Krestovka, Adycha, Chukochya), we extensively assessed the authenticity and quality of our mapped sequence data.
 First, only reads that <ins> mapped uniquely to non-repetitive regions</ins> of the LoxAfr4 reference and had a mapping quality ≧30 were retained.
-To do this, we included the human genome reference (hg19) in our composite reference as a mapping decoy to ensure that reads mapping equally well to conserved genomic regions between LoxAfr4 and hg19 were removed, and thus reducing possible biases caused by human contaminating reads47.
-We next used mapDamage2.0.648 to obtain read length distributions for all ancient samples.
-We observed an uptick in the count of 25-30 bp mapped reads for the two low-coverage samples (Adycha, Krestovka; Extended Data Fig. 3), which is characteristic of spuriously aligned ultrashort reads49.
+To do this, we <ins>included the human genome reference (hg19) in our composite reference as a mapping decoy</ins> to ensure that reads mapping equally well to conserved genomic regions between LoxAfr4 and hg19 were removed, and thus reducing possible biases caused by human contaminating reads47.
+We next used
+<ins>mapDamage2.0.648 to obtain read length distributions </ins>for all ancient samples.
+We observed an
+uptick in the count of 25-30 bp mapped reads for the two low-coverage samples (Adycha, Krestovka; Extended Data Fig. 3), which is characteristic of spuriously aligned ultrashort reads49.
 To determine sample-specific minimum read length cutoffs, we employed a method to assess the rate of spurious mappings for all reads between 20-35 bp and at 5 bp intervals between 35-50 bp (Fig. S3).
 In each genome, we sampled all alleles with mapping quality ≥30 and base quality ≥30 13 at each genomic site and counted how many of these did not match the LoxAfr4 reference.
 The underlying reasoning is that the rate of allele mismatches should be constant as a function of read length if no spurious alignments are present.
 It is challenging to accurately map ultrashort reads (e.g. <35 bp)50, but we expect spurious alignments from short reads (both of endogenous and non-endogenous origin) to have a different rate of mismatches to the reference than correctlymapped endogenous reads.
-This allowed us to identify a sample-specific minimum read length cutoff above which we consider reads to be correctly mapped and endogenous (Fig. S3, Table S3).
+This allowed us to identify a <ins>sample-specific minimum read length cutoff </ins>above which we consider reads to be correctly mapped and endogenous (Fig. S3, Table S3).
 For consistency, we applied the longest sample-specific cutoff (≥35 bp, Krestovka; Fig. S3;
 Table S3) to all samples in downstream analysis using samtools and awk (samtools view -h filename.bam | 'length($10) > 34 || $1 ~ /^@/' | samtools view -bS - > 35bp.filename.bam).
 The